 • 1 suspected ringleader of a large human trafficking syndicate arrested.

-• FNA Liberation team comprised of law enforcement (LEO) and former special forces (SF).
+• FNI Liberation team comprised of law enforcement (LEO) and former special forces (SF).

 • Police forces from two countries involved.